755 W. Michigan Street

 Indianapolis, Indiana 46202

-Dr. Annwesa Dasgupta is a postdoctoral researcher with SEIRI.
-Her research interests lie in the area of integrated STEM research.
-She received her Ph.D. in biology education research from Purdue University.
+Dr. Annwesa Dasgupta is a postdoctoral researcher with the STEM Education Innovation and Research Institute.
+Her primary role at SEIRI is to facilitate the SEIRI seed grant program (SSG) that serves as a grant competition for innovative pedagogical implementations by STEM faculty at IUPUI.
+Her research interests include biology education as well as integrated STEM research.
+In addition to overseeing the SSG program, she closely works with faculty on research-based implementation of CUREs (course based undergraduate research) as a model in the biology department.
+Dasgupta received her PhD in biology education research from Purdue University.
 Her dissertation was centered on the design of assessments that explore student difficulties in thinking about biology experiments.
-During her doctoral years, Annwesa garnered experiences with designing, interpretation, and evaluation of NSF and HHMI funded STEM related education projects.
-She also served as an external evaluator for a NSF-TUES funded ecology based cross-institutional project with a lead role in assessment design.
-As a graduate teaching assistant, she was a peer leader for the cyber Peer-Led Team Learning project (cPLTL) implementation in an introductory biology course at Purdue.
-Previously, Annwesa was a lecturer at Niagara University in Buffalo for undergraduate biology courses for majors and non-majors.
-Annwesa was a postdoctoral researcher with Engineering Education at Purdue where she worked on the STEM+C project which focused enhancing the STEM engagement and computational thinking (STEM+C) for K-2 grade students by developing connections across formal and informal learning environments.
+Previously, Dr. Dasgupta was a lecturer at Niagara University in Buffalo for undergraduate biology courses for majors and non-majors.
+She also gained some postdoctoral experiences with engineering education at Purdue University where she worked on the STEM+C project, which focused on enhancing STEM engagement and computational thinking (STEM+C) for K-2 grade students by developing connections across formal and informal learning environments.